Congenital heart disease, or a congenital heart defect, is a heart abnormality present at birth. The problem can affect:

 - the blood vessels

 There are numerous types of congenital heart defects.
 They can range from simple conditions that don’t cause symptoms to complex problems that cause severe, life-threatening symptoms.

 According to the Centers for Disease Control and Prevention, there are currently 1 million adults and 1 million children in the United States living with congenital heart defects.
 Treatments and follow-up care for defects have improved drastically over the past few decades, so nearly all children with heart defects survive into adulthood.
 Some need continuous care for their heart defect throughout their lives.
 However, many go on to have active and productive lives despite their condition.

-Though there are many different types of congenital heart defects, they can be condensed into three main categories:
+Though there are many different types of congenital heart defects, they can be divided into three main categories:

-- Heart valve defects.
-The valves inside the heart that direct blood flow may close up or leak so that the heart can’t pump blood correctly.
+- In heart valve defects, the valves inside the heart that direct blood flow may close up or leak.
+This interferes with the heart’s ability to pump blood correctly.

-- Heart wall defects.
-The natural walls that exist between the left and right side and the upper and lower chambers of the heart may not develop correctly, allowing blood to back up into the heart or pool where it doesn’t belong.
-The defect puts pressure on the heart to work harder and may result in high blood pressure.
+- In heart wall defects, the natural walls that exist between the left and right sides and the upper and lower chambers of the heart may not develop correctly, causing blood to back up into the heart or to build up in places where it doesn’t belong.
+The defect puts pressure on the heart to work harder, which may result in high blood pressure.

-- Blood vessel defects.
-The arteries and veins that carry blood to the heart and back out to the body may not function correctly.
+- In blood vessel defects, the arteries and veins that carry blood to the heart and back out to the body may not function correctly.
 This can reduce or block blood flow, leading to various health complications.

-A congenital heart defect may often be detected by an ultrasound during pregnancy.
-When a doctor hears a heart murmur, for instance, they may further investigate the issue by performing certain tests.
-These may include an echocardiogram, a chest X-ray, or MRI.
-If a diagnosis is made, the doctor will have the appropriate specialists on hand during delivery.
-Early symptoms of a congenital heart defect include:
+A congenital heart defect is often detected during a pregnancy ultrasound.
+If your doctor hears an abnormal heartbeat, for instance, they may further investigate the issue by performing certain tests.
+These may include an echocardiogram, a chest X-ray, or an MRI scan.
+If a diagnosis is made, your doctor will make sure the appropriate specialists are available during delivery.

 - bluish lips, skin, fingers, and toes